 Pollinating Ideas and Affecting Change by Publishing Exceptional Natural History Books

-We are a small Minnesota-based book publishing company specializing in
+We are a small Minnesota-based, award-winning book publishing company specializing in

 non-fiction, natural history books.

 We specialize in publishing books in the following subject areas:

 Sustainable Landscape Design

 We are currently accepting proposals from potential authors.

 Our Latest Title

 BEES: An Identification and Native Plant Forage Guide